 Home food preservation is a way to preserve the freshness of homegrown or locally purchased foods.
 Methods include canning, freezing and drying.
 Whether you have excess produce from your garden, or you simply want to preserve your own jam, SDSU Extension provides established and trusted research-based food preservation information.

-Food preservation is a way to enjoy fresh-grown fruits, meats and vegetables all year!
-Many every day foods we eat are preserved by canning, pickling, freezing or drying.
+Food preservation is a way to enjoy fresh-grown fruits, meats and vegetables all year.
+View research-based resources by your desired preservation method.

 Water bath canners have fitted lids and removable wire racks.
 While they come in many sizes, the canner must be deep enough to allow a minimum of 1-2 inches of briskly boiling water that covers the top of jars during processing.

 Preserve It Fresh, Preserve It Safe